-For the allowance for credit losses for reverse repurchase agreements, securities borrowed transactions, and margin loans the Company elected the collateral maintenance practical expedient.
+Expected credit losses for reverse repurchase agreements, securities borrowed transactions, and margin loans the Company elected the collateral maintenance practical expedient.
 The Company reasonably expects the borrower to continually replenish the collateral securing these transactions in accordance with the contractual terms.
-The allowance for credit losses is recorded based on the amount by which the asset's amortized cost basis exceeds the fair value of the collateral.
+Expected credit losses are recorded based on the amount by which the asset's amortized cost basis exceeds the fair value of the collateral.

-(e) Securities Owned, Securities Sold, Not Yet Purchased at Fair Value
+(e) Securities Owned, Securities Sold, Not Yet Purchased at Fair Value, and Principal Transactions